 - An option to reduce ‘adjusted net income’ to below the threshold is possible by making gift aid donations among other allowable deductions.
 To calculate your Adjusted Net income please use the calculator below.
 You will also find further detail regarding the charge on the HMRC website.

-As stated the child benefit payments must be declared on your self-assessment tax return, individuals who solely receive income via employment may need to register for this.
+As stated the payments must be declared on your self-assessment tax return, individuals who solely receive income via employment may need to register for this.

 Jackie and Lee live together and have one child.